0x1eef/majortom/README.md

 ## Examples

-#### Control
+#### Features

-The following example queries a list of feature names, and then proceeds to enable, disable and restore the system default for the "mprotect" feature.
-As a final step, we query the status of the "mprotect" feature.
-Each method in the example is scoped to the `/usr/bin/mdo` binary:
+The following example demonstrates how to create an instance of `control.Context` and then how to query all feature names:

 ```go
 package main